skinny85/eol-blog/src/articles/2020/graal-truffle-tutorial-part-0-what-is-truffle.md

 Which leads me to Truffle.
 Truffle is a language implementation framework whose goal is to make it much easier to develop high-performance implementations of new programming languages.

-Traditionally, there are 2 ways to implement a new programming langauge:
+Traditionally, there are 2 ways to implement a new programming language:

-1. An interpreter, which is (relativey, of course) easy to implement, but slow.
+1. An interpreter, which is (relatively, of course) easy to implement, but slow.
 2. A compiler that generates code, which is much more efficient to execute than the interpreter,